 The No Roads - Health expedition aims to introduce healthcare professionals into local villages, providing general medical care while passing on knowledge and skills to local people.
 The education is centred around maternal and infant health, wound and infection management, and nutrition.
-Making a real difference when and where it matters.

 The expedition differs from other projects in that this is not a short-term goal.
 Our aim is to provide a consistent, coordinated approach that delivers real outcomes over time.
 It aims to consult local communities and work with them in the most effective way possible.
 Most importantly the project is ongoing, with approximately four expeditions each year visiting communities now and into the future.

 The Central Kokoda Track expedition follows the legendary trail for parts of its 100-kilometre length, through the rugged terrain of the Owen Stanley mountains.
 It’s tough going but incredibly rewarding both physically and emotionally.
 It’s an amazing bonding opportunity and your chance to experience something new while helping to improve the lives of local people in the long term.
-Our Coastal expediton is somewhat easier, as we visit the villages amongst the majical fjords of the Tufi District.
+Our Coastal expediton is somewhat easier physically, as we visit the villages amongst the majical fjords of the Tufi District.